On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: End of Proof of Theorem

 Let $\cX$ be the connected component of $\cX'$ containing $\Delta(U)$.
 Then $\cX$ is irreducible because it is regular and connected.
-Since $p:X'\to S$ is flat (even smooth) of relative dimension one, $q'_U$ is also so, and we see that every component of each fiber is one-dimensional.
-Next, $\Delta^*(f')=g\ne0$.
-Now it is easy to see that $(q'_U|_\cX,f'|_\cX,\Delta)$ is a~nice triple.
+Since $p\colon X'\to S$ is flat (even smooth) of relative dimension one, $q'_U$ is also so, and we see that every component of each fiber is one-dimensional.
+Next, $\Delta^*(f')=g|_U\ne0$ because $g\ne0$ and $X'$ is integral.
+By construction $(q'_U|_\cX,f'|_\cX,\Delta)$ is a~nice triple.
 Let $\cE'$ be the pullback of $\cF$ to $\cX'$ and $\cE$ be the restriction of $\cE'$ to $\cX$.
-It is clear that $\cE$ satisfies the conditions of our proposition, so this completes the proof in the case of infinite field $k(x)$.
+It is clear that $\cE$ satisfies the conditions of our proposition, so this completes the proof in the case when the field $k(x)$ is infinite.